 I’m thinking about Spring, even as winter continues to dig its claws into us here in New York City.
 It’s still light out when we leave work, which is at least one sign that the rest will surely follow.

 We’ve selected 9 of our most popular Cotton Bamboo patterns to inspire you to start dreaming of and working toward your spring wardrobe and spring gifts.
-Plan for Mother’s Day, graduations, anniversaries and new baby gifts with this selection of knit and crochet patterns and help make a difference with your purchase of LB Collection, Cotton Bamboo yarn.
+Plan for Mother’s Day, graduations, anniversaries and new baby gifts with this selection of knit and crochet patterns and keep crafting all year long.

 |Knit Spring Ruana||Crochet Everyday Cardi||Knit Tiger Lily Tank|